nojhan/clutchlog/README.md

 Their aim is to provide a simple interface to efficiently store messages somewhere, which is appropriated when you have a well known service running and you want to be able to trace complex users interactions across its states.

-Clutchlog, however, targets the debugging of a (single-run) program.
+Clutchlog, however, targets the debugging of a (typically single-run) program.
 While you develop your software, it's common practice to output several detailled informations on the internal states around the feature you are currently programming.
 However, once the feature is up and running, those detailled informations are only useful if you encounter a bug